 Our Annual Report reviews the work of our Office over the last year – including dealing with more than 22,000 complaints - and provides updates on recent and ongoing systemic investigations.
 The report also outlines our role, mission and processes, and, for the first time, categorizes significant cases and trends by topic.
 We’ve also highlighted individual cases that our team was able to help resolve.

 Our investigation into busing problems that both the Toronto District School Board and Toronto Catholic District School Board have been experiencing is progressing.
 Since the beginning of the school year, we have received more than 100 complaints relating to busing, and more than 1,000 complaints about school boards in total since September 1, 2015.
 As with all of our Special Ombudsman Response Team (SORT) investigations, we will be examining the matter in-depth, gathering evidence, interviewing witnesses and reviewing documents.
-You can read more about our investigation process here.
+Read more about our investigation process.

-And just this past weekend, Ombudsman staff spoke at the This link opens in a new tabPeople for Education Annual Conference on the first year of our oversight of school boards.
+And just this past weekend, Ombudsman staff spoke at the People for Education Annual Conference on the first year of our oversight of school boards.

 Though the holiday season is fast approaching, things are by no means slowing down at our Office.
-We have several outreach events planned in the upcoming weeks, including the This link opens in a new tabOntario West Municipal Conference in London, the This link opens in a new tabOntario Municipal Management Institute conference in Toronto, and meetings with various stakeholder groups around the province.
+We have several outreach events planned in the upcoming weeks, including the Ontario West Municipal Conference in London, the Ontario Municipal Management Institute conference in Toronto, and meetings with various stakeholder groups around the province.

 There are many ways to stay informed about the goings-on at our office.
-Subscribe to our Newsletter, follow us on This link opens in a new tab Twitter, like us on This link opens in a new tab Facebook, and check our website for regular updates.
+Subscribe to our newsletter, follow us on Twitter, like us on Facebook, and check our website for regular updates.

 A lot is happening at our Office these days as we continue to be busy and productive.
 Following the release of two important systemic reports in June and August (all of our 82 recommendations were accepted), we are now preparing for the release of our Annual Report on November 2.
 You will be able to catch the live webcast on the main page of our website at 2 p.m. – so mark your calendar!